Print

 1

-Start by peeling the garlic cloves, ensuring they are completely free of skin.
-Cut each clove in half and remove the green germ or middle part, as it can contribute to a bitter taste.
+Start by peeling the garlic cloves, making sure all the skin is removed.
+Cut each clove in half and remove the green germ in the center, as it can add a bitter taste to the sauce.

 2

-Using food processor, combine the peeled garlic cloves and salt.
-Crush or process the garlic and salt together until they form a paste-like consistency.
+Using a food processor, combine the peeled garlic cloves and salt.
+Pulse until the mixture forms a smooth, paste-like consistency.

 3

-Once the garlic and salt have formed a paste, gradually add one tablespoon of oil at a time while continuously mixing or processing.
-This step helps create a smoother paste and incorporate the oil.
+Once the garlic and salt have formed a paste, slowly add the oil—one tablespoon at a time—while continuing to mix or process.
+This helps create a smoother, well-blended garlic base.

 4